haroldadmin/Vector/README.md

 }
 ```

-When the `setState()` function is given a state reducer, it internally enqueues it to a Kotlin `Channel`.
-The reducers passed to this channel are internally processed on a single background thread to avoid race conditions.
+When the `setState()` function is given a state reducer, it internally enqueues it to a Kotlin `Actor`.
+The reducers passed to this actor are processed sequentially to avoid race conditions.

 ### Projects using Vector
-* You can find a sample app along with the library in this repository.
+* You can find a [sample app](https://github.com/haroldadmin/Vector/tree/master/sampleapp) along with the library in this repository.
 * [MoonShot](https://www.github.com/haroldadmin/MoonShot) is another project of mine.
 It's an app to help you keep up with SpaceX launches, and is built with Vector.

 If you would like your project using Vector to be featured here, please open an Issue on the repository.
 I shall take a look at it and add your project to the list.